abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 More e.g. if current working dir. is **/usr**,
 	l lib

-Defaults to search recursively under **/usr**, so it'd mean (in way of shell global star) searching for:
+Defaults to search recursively under **/usr**, so it'd mean ) searching for:
 	/usr/lib
-	/usr/*/lib
+	/usr/\*/lib
-	/usr/*/*/lib
+	/usr/\*/\*/lib
-	/usr/*/*/*/lib
+	/usr/\*/\*/\*/lib
-	or as shell globstar: 	/usr/**/lib
+	or in way of shell global star: 	/usr/\*\*/lib
 So prefixing the relative path with ./ to become l ./lib, will ensure only search /usr/lib (the first)

-In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and a **directory is found** in current working dir, precisely there, then that directory content entirely will be listed automatically, while it'll be otherwise listed normally in place deeper regardless of its type.
+In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and **a directory is found** in current working dir, precisely there, then that directory content will entirely be listed automatically, while it'll be otherwise listed normally in deeper place else regardless of its type.
 If the purpose is needed as another way of path specification above, e.g. in searching by wildcard pattern or some depth searches, put -l option or -l followed by number of depth contained in a directory found.
 E.g to have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. l -l0 lib*

 Control the limited search depth by option -1..99[-1..99],  e.g:

-search for only on current directory and one below it put -2
+To search only on current directory and another one below it, put -2
 $ l -2

-to search for only from 3rd ply from current up to 5th
+To search for only from 3rd ply from current up to 5th
 $ l -3-5 src/dev

 to search only from 5th ply of current directory until the last, under src/dev dir. relative to PWD, of size between 40 and 50 kibibyte inclusively: